google/fledge-shim/README.md

 all.

-The `auctionWinnerUrl` will be the same URL as the FLEDGE Shim frame, with a randomly generated UUID appended in the fragment.
+The `auctionWinnerUrl` will be the same URL as the FLEDGE Shim frame, with a randomly generated token appended in the fragment.
 When rendered with such a token in its URL fragment, the FLEDGE Shim frame will create a nested iframe inside itself pointing at the original `rendering_url`.
 This only works from the same page that called `runAdAuction`.